 Next, the researchers and a group of COM students catalogued the instances of violence in each show, including frequency, nature, justification, and perpetrator and target characteristics.
 They found violence in the top-streamed shows was very prevalent, graphic, and intentional.
 Perpetrators and targets of violence also aligned with race and gender stereotypes previously documented in traditional broadcast TV shows.

 “In particular, white perpetrators tended to be the ones who were morally justified in their behavior,” says Krongard, a graduate researcher working on a PhD in emerging media studies.
 “Nonwhite perpetrators did not have that privilege.”

-To see what effects, if any, watching these shows had on frequent viewers, the researchers surveyed 366 COM undergraduates who participated in the study for course credit.
-They were asked questions assessing their TV watching habits and their perceptions of society—for example, choosing a number between 1 (strongly disagree) and 7 (strongly agree) in response to statements like “Most people would try to take advantage of me if they get a chance,” “Most of the time, people are just looking out for themselves,” “Most people are kindhearted,” and “Most people are honest.”
+To see what effects, if any, watching these shows had on frequent viewers, the researchers surveyed 366 COM undergraduate students who participated in the study for course credit.
+The students were asked questions to assess their TV watching habits and their perceptions of society—for example, choosing a number between 1 (strongly disagree) and 7 (strongly agree) in response to statements like “Most people would try to take advantage of me if they get a chance”; “Most of the time, people are just looking out for themselves”; “Most people are kindhearted”; and “Most people are honest.”

 When they examined the survey results, Krongard and Tsay-Vogel found that the more hours spent watching these online original series, the more likely it was that the viewer saw the world as a mean and scary place.

 Krongard and Tsay-Vogel acknowledge that their research was limited by self-reported data that may not reflect the actual exposure to the media.
 In addition, correlation does not mean causation.
 Future studies, they say, would have to be longitudinal so they could watch for changes in TV viewing, TV content, and real-world perceptions over time.

 “It might be that people who are already viewing the world as a fearful, scary place are drawn to these types of programs,” says Krongard.